Header Image

 Strong CYP3A4 inducers reduce the blood level of guanfacine within 2 to 3 weeks after the start of administration, while weak and moderate CYP3A4 inducers can do the same.16 Conversely, the guanfacine level rises again 2 to 3 weeks after discontinuation of CYP3A4 inducers.

-While the package leaflet recommends doubling the dose of guanfacine with concomitant administration of CYP3A4 inducers, augmenting administration of phenobarbital required a 5-fold dose in a single case.16 Avoiding strong CYP3A4 inducers appears to be advisable when taking guanfacine at the same time.
+While the package leaflet recommends doubling the dose of guanfacine with concomitant administration of CYP3A4 inducers, augmenting ingestion of phenobarbital required a 5-fold dose in one individual case.16 Avoiding strong CYP3A4 inducers appears to be advisable when taking guanfacine at the same time.

 8.3.1.3.4.
 Other interactions of guanfacine